AlgorithmiKee/notes/Machine_Learning/RL_basics.md

   &= r(s,a) + \gamma \sum_{s'\in\mathcal S} p(s' \mid s, a) v_{\pi}(s') & \text{if } \mathcal S \text{ is finite}\\
   \end{align}
   $$

+Depending on the context, the term ***value function*** may refer to state value function or Q-function.

 ## Bellman Equations